 - Blow your own horn.
 Put up a display at your school and at your chartered organization.
 Even a static display in a window or display case can catch the eye of prospective members.
 Have pictures of fun things you’ve done recently.
 Some camping gear or a Pinewood Derby car adds to the “wow” factor.
 A poster or three in the lunchroom with the day and time of your recruiting night reminds boys about the event.
 Don’t forget about local businesses that may allow posters or displays in their store windows.

 - Use your Scouts as recruiters.
 The best recruiters are those boys who are having fun right now!
 Ask your Scouts to invite a friend who isn’t in the pack already.
-The BSA has peer-to-peer recruiting cards that boys can give their friends.
+The BSA has peer-to-peer recruiting cards that boys can give their friends (ask your unit service executive or council office for details).
 Make sure they know they’ll earn the Recruiter emblem if their invitation results in a new Scout joining.

 - Pin one on.
 You might know that the BSA has a website devoted to recruiting new members.
 The beascout.org site has a ZIP Code search function that returns a list and map of Scouting units in the area; each has a “pin” with meeting time and place and contact information.
 I just checked our local area and found that just about every unit has outdated information.
 Unless you set up your unit pin, it will usually point to the address of your chartered organization (not necessarily your meeting location) and give your council’s phone number.
 Make sure your unit’s information is current and correct; follow these directions to update your pin.